LGBT+ mental health

 - 27% of trans people have been ‘outed’ by healthcare staff without their consent, and

 - 23% of LGBT+ people have heard negative or discriminatory remarks about LGBT+ people by healthcare staff.

 Having a mental health problem is not something only LGBT+ people experience.
 However, if you or someone you know might be struggling then it is important to seek help.

 Here are some suggestions about where to get support:

 Specialist LGBT+ mental health services

-There are often free, or low cost, counselling services available for members of the lesbian, gay, bisexual and trans (LGBT+) community.
+There are often free, or low cost, counselling services available for members of the LGBT+ community.
 You can find these by searching online or by asking your local LGBT+ service.

 Some LGBT+ organisations also provide mental health support groups, mentoring and helplines.
 You can find local services by searching online for LGBT+ organisations in your area.

 Some of these services are listed in the ‘Useful contacts’ section at the bottom of this page.